 We all know that routine checks and hoof trimming can help to prevent lameness on your dairy.
-We recently sat down with Dale Baker and Chip Hendrickson, our hoof care experts with a combined total of 65+ years of hoof trimming experience, to ask them some important questions on hoof trimming and timing.
+We recently sat down with Chip Hendrickson, our hoof care expert, to ask him some important questions on hoof trimming and timing.

 Footbaths are an essential part of your hoof care routine to prevent lameness and disease.
 It is important to use footbaths for the prevention AND treatment of hoof problems.
 Far too often, we see dairymen initiate a footbath routine only after an outbreak has occurred.